mixxxdj/manual/source/chapters/library.rst

 * **Change BPM**:

     * Allows to change the :term:`BPM` to 50%, 66%, 75%, 133,33%, 150%, or
-      200% of the BPM set by Mixxx when :ref:`analyzing <configuration-analyze>` the tracks.
+      200% of the BPM set by Mixxx when :ref:`analyzing <library-analyze>` the tracks.
 If many of the detected BPM values are incorrect, you might want to adjust the :guilabel:`BPM Range` in the :ref:`Analyzer Settings <configuration-bpm-detection>` and re-run the